ArjunCodess/storyblok-mcp/README.md

   Generate SEO-friendly meta titles and descriptions for any story.

 * **summarize_story**
-  Get a brief AI-generated summary of a story’s content.
+  Get a brief AI-generated summary of a story's content.

 * **tag_story_with_ai**
   Auto-generate relevant tags for a story using natural language processing.